About Sarah Sustaita, MS

 4

 That’s okay!
-Many people struggle to define what they went through, especially if their experiences were downplayed or shamed at the time.
+Many people struggle to define what they went through, especially if their experiences were downplayed or shamed.
 If putting language or a label to what you experienced helps, we can explore that.
-And if something you experienced affected you, stayed with you, or still feels unresolved, it’s worth exploring too if you are open to it and when you’re ready.
+If something you experienced affected you, stayed with you, or still feels unresolved, it’s worth exploring too at your pace.